by Joseph C. Dean, P.E. for the Director, Corrosion Policy & Oversight (DCPO), (DASD) [Materiel Readiness]

 The QC Plan should also include specifics related to the CPC aspects of the project including coatings, mold and mildew prevention, steel types, and materials to accomplish the CPC objectives in the design.
 The submittal plan should include all CPC related materials, treatments and processes.
 Similarly, the Design Quality Control Plan should include CPC details to ensure that the government can establish the correctness of the design and ultimately the installation of these CPC related features.

-Government Quality Assurance (QA) should consider all of the above and select the most critical systems for oversight to ensure contractor compliance with the Request for Proposal and associated design.
-A good example of QA is in the NAVFAC ECB 2008-03; these guidelines highlight several CPC related areas outlining acceptance testing guidelines for government engineers.
-More importantly, a QA Plan focused on CPC provides the government with the verification that it has actually received what has been identified in the contract.
+Government Quality Assurance (QA) should consider all of the above and select the most critical systems for oversight to ensure contractor compliance with the Request for Proposal and approved design.
+A good QA Plan should highlight CPC related areas outlining acceptance testing guidelines for government engineers and will assist with the verification that what has been identified in the contract has been received.